n8n-io/n8n-docs/docs/courses/level-two/chapter-4.md

 !!! example "Exercise"

 		In the previous chapters, you've built several small workflows.
 Now, pick one of them that you want to monitor.
-Create an Error Workflow that sends a message to a Slack channel if that workflow fails.
+Create an Error Workflow that sends a message to a communication platform (for example, Slack, Discord, Telegram, or even email) if that workflow fails.
 Don't forget to set this Error Workflow in the settings of the monitored workflow.

 		<details>
 		<summary>Show me the solution</summary>